 Cluster headache is defined as the onset of brief but very painful headaches that can strike several times per day.
 Pain normally occurs on one side of the head, usually in or around one eye.

-Cluster headache is much rarer than migraine; the World Health Organization (WHO) estimate that cluster headaches affect fewer than 1 in 1,000 adults worldwide.
+Cluster headache is much rarer than migraine; the World Health Organization (WHO) estimate that cluster headaches affect fewer than

 Previous studies have suggested that cannabinoids – which are the chemical compounds in marijuana – may help to treat headache disorders.